pitfail/pitfail-reports/report3/func_reqs.rst

     the initiating actor, the actor must accept or reject this offer (or leave it outstanding, cluttering the interface to some extent).

+20. Open Buy Order, Actor: WebPlayer
+    Create an order for the purchase of a particular amount of a particular *security* at a particular dollar value per share (a limit order).

+21. Open Sell Order, Actor: WebPlayer
+    Create an order for the sale of a particular amount of a particular *asset* (a held *security*) at a particular dollar value per share (another limit order).

-20. Cancel a Buy or Sell Order, Actor: WebPlayer
+22. Cancel a Buy or Sell Order, Actor: WebPlayer
     When a Buy or Sell order is placed via the Buy or Sell use case, the orders are kept alive indefinitely unless canceled.
 A user who wishes to remove orders which they no longer want active will cancel the order.

 Fully Dressed Use Cases
 -----------------------